downthecrop/2009scape-mirror/README.md

 To obtain large binary files for the repo such as the cache, [install Git LFS](https://git-lfs.github.com/).

-After setting up Git LFS, you may need to run `git lfs pull` in the root of the cloned repo to download essential binaries.

 ### Project Setup

 1. Click the "Project" tab on the left-hand side.
 2. In the top left where the "Project" drop down is, click Project Files
-3. Expand the Management-Server folder
+3. Expand the Server folder
 4. Right click `pom.xml` and click "Add Maven Project"
-5. Expand the Server folder
-6. Right click `pom.xml` and click "Add Maven Project"
-7. In IntelliJ, File -> Invalidate Caches -> Invalidate Caches and Restart
+5. In IntelliJ, File -> Invalidate Caches -> Invalidate Caches and Restart
-8. You should now have ready-made run configurations in the top right:
+6. You should now have ready-made run configurations in the top right (obsolete scripts have been stricken through):
-    * [Windows] Run MS
+    * ~~[Windows] Run MS~~
     * [Windows] Run Server
-    * [Linux] Run MS
+    * ~~[Linux] Run MS~~
     * [Linux] Run Server
-9. Ensure your working directory (the root of the project) is set in the run configuration editor.
+7. Ensure your working directory (the root of the project) is set in the run configuration editor.
-10. Go ahead and use the `Run Server` configuration for your OS to make sure everything worked.
+8. Go ahead and use the `Run Server` configuration for your OS to make sure everything worked.

 ### Running the project